 - a.
 Formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - b.
 Formulation of criteria for evaluation of performance of independent directors and the board of directors; - c.
 Devising a policy on diversity of board of directors; - d.
 Identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal; - e.
 Whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors; - f.
 Recommend to the Board, all the remuneration, in whatever form, payable to senior management.

 Number of Meetings

-During the financial year, the members of the Nomination Remuneration and Compensation Committee met 2 (Two) times on 14th August, 2019 and 14th February, 2020.
-The details of the meeting attended by Committee Members during the year is as given below:
+During the financial year, the members of the Nomination Remuneration and Compensation Committee met 2 (Two) times on 19th September, 2020 and 13th February, 2021.